pankajToday/Nitseditor_Plugin_Dev/README.md

         });
     });

-Do migration of passport by command `php artisan migrate` and then write `php artisan passport:install` to do the intial installation
+Do migration of passport by command `php artisan migrate` and then write `php artisan passport:install` to do the initial installation

 # php artisan nitsPlugin Commands:

-There are few commands which you can utilise to create your plugins for example suppose you want to create blogs plugin then you can type:
+There are few commands which you can utilise to create your plugins for example suppose you want to create blog plugin then you can type:

     $ php artisan nitsPlugin:createPlugin